GerritCodeReview/plugins_automerger/src/main/resources/Documentation/config.md

-@PLUGIN@ Configuration
+Automerger Configuration
 ======================

-The configuration of the @PLUGIN@ plugin is done on the project level in the `@PLUGIN@.config` file of the project.
+The configuration of the automerger plugin is done on the project level in the `automerger.config` file of the project.

 ```
   [global]